kc0ed/LexiSharp-Keyboard/README_EN.md

 In some apps, input fields expose background placeholder text to Accessibility, which contaminates the inserted content.
 Enable “Floating write-text compatibility mode” in Floating Ball settings:

 - When enabled: For apps listed under “Target package names”, the floating ball will attempt Select-All + Paste with an invisible character to mask the background placeholder.
-- Target packages: One full package name per line, exact match (e.g., org.telegram.messenger, nu.gpu.nagram, com.ss.android.ugc.aweme).
+- Target packages: One full package name per line, exact match (e.g., org.telegram.messenger, nu.gpu.nagram).
-- Built-in examples: org.telegram.messenger, nu.gpu.nagram, com.ss.android.ugc.aweme.
+- Built-in examples: org.telegram.messenger, nu.gpu.nagram.

 > 💡 Tip: If you encounter text insertion issues, enable compatibility mode and add the app's package here